 Gas supply diversifies and trade grows to meet rising demand

-- North America’s abundant unconventional gas is expected to feed new LNG projects and meet growing local demand
+- North America’s abundant unconventional natural gas is expected to feed new LNG projects and meet growing local demand.

-- Africa’s natural gas production, demand and exports are poised to accelerate led by Mozambique, Nigeria and Egypt
+- Africa’s natural gas production could drive economic growth and prosperity, as demand and exports are poised to accelerate, led by Mozambique, Nigeria, Algeria and Egypt.

-- Russia/Caspian and the Middle East together are anticipated to retain more than half of inter-regional gas trade by further investing in export projects; both regions are well-positioned to expand pipeline exports in addition to LNG trade
+- Russia/Caspian and the Middle East together are anticipated to retain almost half of interregional gas trade by further investing in export projects; both regions are well positioned to expand pipeline exports in addition to LNG trade.

-- Europe is likely to increasingly rely on natural gas trade to meet consumer demand as local production declines
+- Europe is likely to continue to rely on natural gas trade to meet consumer demand as local production declines.

-- In 2017, Asia Pacific’s natural gas imports rivaled Europe’s; by 2025, the region’s total natural gas demand will likely surpass North America’s; and in 2040, LNG trade is expected to meet nearly half of Asia Pacific’s natural gas demand
+- In 2019, Asia Pacific’s LNG imports were larger than all other regions’ combined; by 2035, the region’s total natural gas demand will likely surpass North America’s; and in 2050, LNG trade is expected to meet over half of Asia Pacific’s natural gas demand.

 BCFD LNG Imports

-- In 2017, LNG trade met about 10 percent of global natural gas demand; by 2040, LNG trade will meet nearly 20 percent of the world’s natural gas needs
+- In 2019, LNG trade met about 10% of global natural gas demand; by 2050, LNG trade will meet nearly 20% of the world’s natural gas needs.

-- Asia Pacific absorbs about 80 percent of the growth in LNG from 2017 to 2040, helping the region to reduce its carbon intensity while sustaining economic growth and improving lives
+- Asia Pacific absorbs about 90% of the growth in LNG from 2019 to 2050, helping the region to reduce its carbon intensity while sustaining economic growth.

 Diverse natural gas supplies underpin new LNG exports